Corporate Tax Planning Strategies

 Bloomberg Tax provides comprehensive global research, news, and technology services to give corporate tax professionals the timely, accurate, and in-depth information they need to plan and comply with confidence.

-Increase efficiency with exclusive timesaving practice tools, including chart builders, interactive forms, client letters, transactional diagrams, elections and compliance statements, and tax prep guides.
-Real-world examples are fully integrated with expert analysis to get you to the right answers quickly.
+Increase efficiency with exclusive timesaving practice tools, including chart builders, the credits and incentives tool, interactive forms, client letter, compliance tracker, transactional diagrams, elections and compliance statements, and tax prep guides.

 Reduce risk with primary sources